smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

   - discussion on how the applications/receivers can adapt to the rate signals.
   - A question was raised RE one or more network elements in a path may send advised bit-rate.
 Towards that point.
   - A typical mobile network deployment may have multiple UPF deployed, however, for one PDU session there typically is only one UPF (PGW) which would send an advised bit-rate.
-If additional UPF/PGW are deployed, they may have specific function but will not be configured to communicate maximum bit-rate for the PDU session..
+If additional UPF/PGW are deployed, they may have specific function but will not be configured to communicate maximum bit-rate for the PDU session.

-By addressing these operational considerations, SCONE can be managed effectively in mobile networks, enabling adaptive applications to optimize their performance while allowing operators to utilize network resources efficiently.
+By addressing these above operational considerations, SCONE can be managed effectively in mobile networks to enable adaptive bit-rate applications optimize their performance while allowing network operators to utilize network resources efficiently.

 # Detailed view of the User Plane Network Element in Mobile Packet Core